paypal/paypal-here-sdk-ios-distribution/README.md

 Project Configuration
 ==============

-Please follow the steps in the [project configuration guide](/docs/ProjectConfiguration.md) to properly set up your application for use with the PayPalHereSDK.
+Please follow the steps in the [project configuration guide](/docs/ProjectConfiguration.md) to properly set up your application for use with the PayPal Here SDK.

 Authentication
 ===============================